dockstore/dockstore-documentation/docs/advanced-topics/legacy/legacy-getting-started-with-cwl.rst

 Tutorial Background
 -------------------
 This is a legacy version of our "Getting Started with CWL" tutorial.
 As is mentioned in :doc:`Overhauling Dockstore Tools </advanced-topics/dockstore-tools-overhaul>`, our definition of a tool has changed over time.
 This tutorial was designed for the older definition, where we required people to associate a tool with a Dockerfile.
-Strictly speaking, you can still follow this tutorial to end up with a valid CWL tool and register it as a GitHub App tool, but the work you are doing in this tutorial goes above and beyond what we now require for CWL tools.
-You can find a simplier version of this tutorial at :doc:`Getting Started With CWL </getting-started/getting-started-with-cwl>`.
+You can still follow this tutorial to create a valid CWL tool and register it as a GitHub App tool, but we recommend following a simpler version of this tutorial at :doc:`Getting Started With CWL </getting-started/getting-started-with-cwl>`.

 Describe Your Tool in CWL
 -------------------------